truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 Enter share use or other descriptive information about the share in **Description**.
 This is not required.

-Enter or browse to the **Host Path** location for the where the app adds the WebDAV share dataset.
+Enter or browse to the **Host Path** location for the where the app adds the WebDAV share.
 If you created a dataset before installing the app, you can browse to it here.

 Select **Read Only** to disable write access to the share.